Nikos Vergos: Greece

+Europe

 On 20 August 2015, he signed for Segunda División club Elche on a one-year loan from Olympiacos.

 On 24 August 2016, he was loaned out for a year to Spanish club Real Madrid Castilla from Super League Greece club Olympiacos.
 On 4 September 2016, he made his debut with the club as a substitute in a 3–2 home win against SD Amorebieta.
 On 15 October 2016, he scored his first goal with the club, in his second appearance against UD Socuéllamos.
 On 5 March 2017, he scored a brace leading the team to a 3–1 away win against UD Socuéllamos.
-He scored his first goal after he caught the rebound from Campuzano's shot.
-Five minutes later, the Greek player scored again to make it 2–1 after taking advantage of a long pass from Tejero, cutting back on his right foot before beating Kevin with his left.
 On 13 March 2017, he was the only scorer in a 1–0 home win against Zamudio SD, which gave Castilla their second consecutive win.

-On 28 August 2017, Vergos was loaned out for a season to Hungarian club Vasas from Superleague Greece club Olympiacos.
+On 28 August 2017, Vergos was loaned out for a season to Hungarian club Vasas from Super League Greece club Olympiacos.
 On 9 January 2018 he returned to Olympiacos.

 After returning to Olympiacos in January from an unsuccessful loan spell at Vasas, Vergos failed to make an impression on new head coach Pedro Martins, which resulted in him being released.
 On 21 August 2018, Panathinaikos signed Vergos on a three-year deal as a free agent from Olympiacos, which kept a resale rate of 20%.
 On 13 January 2020, he was loaned out to Segunda División B club Hércules CF from Panathinaikos.
 On 4 August 2020, Panetolikos signed Vergos in a two-year deal as a free agent from Panathinaikos.
-On 30 May 2021, the 25-year-old striker scored a penalty in the 83rd minute of the second leg of a relegation play-off game, in which Panetolikos defeated Xanthi.
-Having already scored a precious away goal on the first leg, his goals secured their place in Greece's top flight.
+On 30 May 2021, the 25-year-old striker scored a penalty against Xanthi in a relegation play-off game, in which Panetolikos secured their place in Greece's top flight.

-On 1 July 2023, Vergos joined Atromitos on a two-year deal.
+On 1 July 2023, Vergos joined Atromitos on a two-year deal, which only lasted one season.

+Australia

 Vergos joined Melbourne Victory on 8 August 2024.
+On 29 December 2025, Vergos scored his first professional hat-trick in a 5–1 win over Wellington Phoenix.